eppfel/iTunesPlayCountFromLastFM/README.md

 I used the JavaScript for Automation on Mac (JXA) to create an iTunes script, that pulls your personal last.fm play counts.

 ## System Requirements
-This code works only on MAC OS X Yosemite (10.10), due to JavaScript being introduced just to this platform, yet.
+This code works only since MAC OS X Yosemite (>=10.10), due to JavaScript being introduced just to this platform, yet.
 I will upload a build release for earlier OSX versions.

 ## Usage